Wellable

 Pro tip: Don’t be afraid to test things out.
 The worst-case scenario is that you will learn what does and doesn’t work.

-How Long Should A Wellness Challenge Be?
+How Long Should a Wellness Challenge Be?

 A limited one-time wellness challenge should last four to ten weeks.
 It’s important to provide enough time for participants to find their footing, especially if there are multiple ways to earn points and they need to find their ideal strategy.
 It also usually takes a week or two of seeing movement on the leaderboard for a true sense of competition to coalesce.
 However, if it’s too long, people are bound to lose interest, especially if they feel they’re too far behind to catch up.